Jars of Sugar Lined Up

 What You Need To Know About Food Storage

-Sometimes people can be overwhelmed when you talk about what you need to know about food storage.
-I wrote this article about three years ago and updated it because it’s one of my most popular posts.
-For those who have a few questions, I will take you step by step today on where to start with your food storage.
-Please don’t go out and buy a pallet of food, cases of food you have never tried or could not possibly eat in your lifetime.
+Sometimes, people can be overwhelmed when you talk about what you need to know about food storage.
+I wrote this article about six years ago and updated it because it’s one of my most popular posts.
+For those who have a few questions, I’ll take you step by step today on where to start with your food storage.
+Please don’t go out and buy a pallet or cases of food you have never tried or could not possibly eat in your lifetime.

 The first thing you need to do is think about what you eat every day.
 Yep, every day.
-We usually all have breakfast, lunch, and dinner, right?
+We usually have breakfast, lunch, and dinner each day and we need to plan meals around that.
 Let’s throw some snacks in because I know kids are snackers, and so am I.

-I use my food storage every day, not just for disasters waiting to happen.
-I receive emails from people telling me they wish they had had instant milk or cereal or pasta, and other items when they had an ice storm last year.
-The same would be true if it had been a hurricane or an extreme rainstorm with flooding, the list goes on and on.
+I use my food storage daily, not just for disasters waiting to happen.
+I receive emails from people telling me they wish they had had instant milk, cereal, pasta, and other items when they had an ice storm last year.
+The same would be true if it had been a hurricane, an extreme rainstorm with flooding, or a wildfire.
+If you have food storage on hand all the time, you have what’s needed each day whether there’s an emergency or not.

-Here is my printable food storage list to get you started if you missed it on a previous post: Linda’s List I use this printable when I teach people how to start filling their pantry with food items they will enjoy eating after a disaster or unforeseen emergency.
-One can at a time.
-One package at a time.
-It’s nothing fancy, but it does make you think about what you eat every day.
+Here is my printable food storage list that you can use to make food storage charts to get you started: Linda’s Daily Menu List.
+You can use the list or charts when you want to conduct an inventory and replenish the food supply as needed.
+I use this printable when I teach people how to start filling their pantry with food items they will enjoy eating after an unforeseen emergency.
+I’ve suggested to my readers that they start one can at a time, one package at a time, or one case at a time.
+The list isn’t anything fancy, but it makes you think about what you eat daily.

 You don’t need to count calories unless you do that every day now.
 Let’s make this simple and easy.
 You write down what you have for breakfast, lunch, and dinner.
 I have some suggestions below to get you started.

-Obviously, if you are doing heavy work you would eat more calories, but let’s make this easy today.
-You do not HAVE to buy #10 cans to have food stored in your pantry.
-You can buy case lots of your favorite meats, fruits, veggies, etc. Once you fill in the sections of my food storage list, start adding a can or two extra every week of those items to be prepared for the unexpected.
+Obviously, if you are doing heavy work, you’ll eat more calories, but let’s make this easy today.
+You don’t HAVE to buy #10 cans to store food in your pantry.
+You can purchase smaller cans of your favorite meats, fruits, veggies, etc. Once you fill in the sections of my food storage list, start adding a can or two extra every week.

 I know an older single woman who buys all the canned food she needs for one year when the case lot sales are going strong.
-She mainly eats fresh food but rotates the canned items at the end of the year by giving them to the food bank in her area.
-A great tip for those who want the security of food in the pantry just in case the stores shut down for a short period of time.
+She mainly eats fresh food, but rotates the canned items at the end of the year by giving them to the food bank in her area.
+This is a great tip for those who want the security of food in the pantry just in case the stores shut down for a short period of time.

 Breakfast-Food Storage:

-1. Eggs: you can make scrambled, omelets or quiches, etc. with some powdered eggs.
-You may have heard horror stories about powdered eggs, they can be true.
-I know, I have tested a lot of them.
-These are my favorite food storage eggs: OvaEasy Powdered Whole Eggs (6-pack of 4.5 oz. bags) Now, you can buy other powdered eggs for baking, but if you want the real thing, these are the only ones I will eat scrambled, or in omelets.
+1. Eggs: You can make scrambled eggs, omelets, quiches, etc., with some powdered eggs.
+You may have heard horror stories about powdered eggs; they can be confirmed.
+I know, I’ve tested a lot of them.
+My favorite food storage eggs are OvaEasy Powdered Whole Eggs (6-pack of 4.5 oz. bags).
+Now, you can buy other powdered eggs for baking, but if you want the real thing, these are the only ones I’ll eat scrambled or in omelets.

-2. Cereal: stock up on cereal when it’s on sale.
-I buy a whole grocery shopping cart filled to the brim and then some, of my husband’s favorite cereals.
+2. Cereal: Stock up on cereal when it’s on sale.
+I buy a grocery shopping cart filled with my husband’s favorite cereals.
 Just remember to add instant milk to your stash in the pantry.
-I buy this milk because it has a long shelf life and my husband says it tastes great: Thrive Life Milk.
-This instant milk is great to have on hand if you run out of milk and need to just mix up a quart to serve at the last minute.
+I purchased this milk because it has a long shelf life, and my husband says it tastes great: Thrive Life Milk.
+This instant milk is excellent to have on hand if you run out of milk and must mix up a quart to serve at the last minute.
 It has a shelf life of 25 years unopened and two years if opened.
 Remember to keep your food storage out of a hot attic or garage.
-It will go bad very quickly.
+It will go rancid very quickly.
 When in doubt, throw it out.

-3. Muffin mixes and pancake mixes: these can be made sometimes with just water, depending on the manufacturer.
+3. Muffin and Pancake Mixes: Depending on the manufacturer, these can sometimes be made with water.
 If you make them from scratch, great!
-I buy mine from Costco, I just add water.
-I can make pancakes for the whole neighborhood if I had to because I store large packages and several #10 cans, plus gallons of syrup.
+I buy mine from Costco and add water.
+I could make pancakes for the whole neighborhood if I had to because I store large packages, several #10 cans, and gallons of syrup.
 We won’t need butter in an emergency or unforeseen disaster.
 Who loves pancakes?
 Just about everyone.

-4. Fruit: buy some of your favorite canned fruits or #10 cans of freeze-dried fruits like apples, pineapple or peaches.
+4. Fruit: Buy some of your favorite canned fruits or #10 cans of freeze-dried fruits like apples, pineapple, or peaches.
 Of course, canned fruit is less expensive, but it’s nice to have a variety of fruits, and you can snack on the freeze-dried ones as well.
-If the weather is too dangerous to drive in you will be glad you have a pantry full of food to fall back on.
+If the weather is too dangerous to drive in, you’ll be glad you have a pantry full of food to fall back on.
 Don’t forget the water you need to store as well.

 Lunches-Food Storage:

-1. Crackers: great for sandwiches if you are out of bread.
-Pretend like you are at Costco getting samples.
-Spread some peanut butter and jelly/jam on them and you are good to go.
+1. Crackers are great for sandwiches if you are out of bread.
+Pretend you are at Costco getting samples.
+Spread some peanut butter and jelly/jam on them, and you are good to go.

-2. Mayonnaise or Miracle Whip: buy a few small jars just in case you lose power and have no way to keep your refrigerator cold.
-You can make sandwiches with canned meats and spread it on the crackers above.
+2. Mayonnaise or Miracle Whip: Buy a few small jars so if you lose power and can’t keep your refrigerator cold, you can still eat.
+You can make sandwiches with canned meats and spread them on the crackers above.

-4. Canned veggies: store what you like to eat.
+4. Canned Veggies: Only store what you like to eat.
 Try some #10 cans of freeze-dried vegetables like peas, corn, or green beans.
 You can eat freeze-dried veggies right out of the can.
 I buy mine from Honeyville or Thrive Life.

 Dinner-Food Storage:

 1. I store mac and cheese plus many meal-type canned foods.
-I prefer my own homemade beef stew, but I do buy a few cans of commercially canned beef stew from my local grocery store.
-I like certain brands of chili, and I can heat them up and serve them with crackers in a power outage.
-I have a butane stove just in case my gas stove is out of commission (I highly recommend you get one too).
-This is the one I have: Camp Chef Butane 1 Burner Stove with Camping Case.
-If you have a small stove with extra canisters of fuel you can boil water or heat up some canned foods to make them more enjoyable.
-Purchase some of your favorite soups or boxed meals so all you have to do is add water and heat them to serve to your family.
+I prefer my homemade beef stew, but I do buy a few cans of commercially canned beef stew from my local grocery store.
+I like certain brands of chili, and I can heat them and serve them with crackers in a power outage.
+I have a butane stove just in case my gas stove is out of commission (I highly recommend you get one, too).
+This is the one I have: a Butane 1 Burner Stove with a Camping Case.
+If you have a small stove with extra canisters of fuel, you can boil water or heat some canned foods to make them more enjoyable.
+Purchase some of your favorite soups or boxed meals; all you have to do is add water and heat them to serve your family.

-2. You can add some freeze-dried veggies to your pantry and eat them right out of the can.
-Add some canned green beans, corn or your favorite canned vegetables and you can cook them on the stove or eat them from the can if you had to.
+2. You can add freeze-dried veggies to your pantry and eat them right out of the can.
+Add some canned green beans, corn, or your favorite canned vegetables, cook them on the stove, or eat them from the can if necessary.

-3. Now, add some of your favorite canned fruits or freeze-dried fruits and you have some great meals in a pinch if the supermarkets or grocery stores are closed or empty.
+3. Now, add some of your favorite canned or freeze-dried fruits, and you’ll have some great meals in a pinch if the supermarkets or grocery stores are closed or empty.

-4. Canned beans are must have in my house.
+4. Canned beans are a must in my house.
 I can make tortillas in minutes and serve beans with salsa.
-You can make hummus with most canned beans, add some spices and serve on the crackers you buy for your pantry.
+You can also make hummus with most canned beans, add some spices, and serve it on the crackers you buy for your pantry.

 Snacks-Food Storage:

 1. Hot cocoa or chocolate seems to be liked by everyone.
-Be sure and store lots of water or you’ll be out of luck with these.
-I like 4 gallons per person each day, although you will read one gallon per person minimum is needed.
-I have to have water for cooking, washing hands, and washing underwear, to name a few reasons why I store more water.
+Be sure to store lots of water, or you’ll be out of luck with these.
+I want 4 gallons per person per day, although you will read one gallon per person is the minimum needed.
+I have to have water for hydration, cooking, washing hands, and washing underwear, to name a few reasons I store more water.
 You can never have too much water.
 I promise.
-Just think, if the power is out how wonderful a hot cup of cocoa would be if the weather outside is really awful.
-Add a few marshmallows and we are good to go.
+Just think, if the power goes out, how good a hot cup of cocoa would be if the weather outside is freezing.
+Add a few marshmallows, and we will be good to go.

-2. Freeze-dried foods are fantastic and kids love them.
+2. Freeze-dried foods are fantastic, and kids love them.
 My family has a few favorites, like pineapple chunks, apple slices, and strawberries.
-Now think about this, sometimes one #10 can has a sweeter taste than the next can because it’s just like at the grocery store.
-You know when you buy 12 apples or oranges and a few are really sweet and juicy and a few are not as yummy?
+Now think about this: sometimes, one #10 can taste sweeter than the next because it’s just like various foods from the grocery store.
+Do you know when you buy 12 apples or oranges, and a few are sweet and juicy, and a few are not as yummy?
 That’s what happens when fresh fruit is freeze-dried or dehydrated.
 In other words, one #10 can food item may taste better than another #10 can.
-Some apple slices in one can will taste a bit different because they are all different apples.
-The can may say they are Fuji apples and some pieces will taste better than other pieces, but they are still all yummy and easy to serve!
+Some apple slices in one can taste different because they are all different apples.
+They may say they are Fuji apples, and some pieces will taste better than other pieces, but they are still all yummy and easy to serve!

-3. Chocolate is something most of us like to snack on.
-Be sure and add some chocolate to your food storage pantry.
-I put mine in quart jars and use my FoodSaver to remove the air from the jars to make the chocolate last longer.
+3. Most of us like to snack on chocolate.
+Be sure to add some chocolate to your food storage pantry.
+I put mine in quart jars and use my FoodSaver to remove the air and vacuum seal the jars to make the chocolate last longer.
 I always have some chocolate at my house.

 4. Popcorn, thanks Leanne for the reminder.